 Disease progression and prognosis

 The prognosis for atrial fibrillation strongly depends on the underlying diseases and the cardiac function.
-Furthermore, it is particularly the risk for thromboembolic events that determines the course and the mortality of the disease.
-The different treatment approaches rhythm control or rate control do not influence the prognosis.
-Except for patients with cardiac insufficiency, who benefit more from an on-going rhythm control.
-The stroke risk can be reduced by about 60 % through the proper dosages of anticoagulation.
+Furthermore, it is particularly the risk for thromboembolic events that determine the course and the mortality of the disease.
+The different treatment approaches, rhythm control or rate control, do not influence the prognosis, except for patients with cardiac insufficiency, who benefit more from an ongoing rhythm control.
+The stroke risk can be reduced by about 60% through the proper dosages of anticoagulation.